ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 A task is launched on the infrastructure to deploy vRA on each hosts under the new vDC.

-after this Zerto Replication work on both datacenter:
+After this, the Zerto Replication will work on both datacenters:

-- old still running and protect your workload
+- the old one is still running and protects your workload
-- new is ready to host workload
+- the new one is ready to host your workload

-Next step depends on the current configuration per [Virtual Protection Group](../zerto-virtual-replication-vmware-vsphere-drp):
+The next step depends on the current configuration per [Virtual Protection Group](../zerto-virtual-replication-vmware-vsphere-drp):

 - source of replication
 - destination of replication

 ##### **1.10.1 VPG as Source**

-With the migration on the new vDC Zerto will continue to protect workload with vRA deployed on the target cluster and hosts.
+With the migration on the new vDC, Zerto will continue to protect workload with vRA deployed on the target cluster and hosts.

 ##### **1.10.1 VPG as destination**

-Unfortunatly, there is no way to update VPG configuration, the only option is to delete the VPG and create a new one.
+Unfortunately, there is no way to update VPG configuration, the only option is to delete the VPG and create a new one.

 #### Step 2: VM Migration